AI for HR

 Source-backed screening notes

-Every CV assessment includes the criteria used, the specific skills matched or missed, and references to previous similar hires.
+Every CV assessment includes the criteria used and the specific skills matched or missed.

 Recruiter can verify reasoning and catch bias.